The BBC has recognized the work of a Syrian plant virologist, whose research is saving the fava bean from a deadly virus.

 Kumari’s favourite part of her work is traveling and meeting farmers.
 “I like to see how people live, and try their food, and learn how farmers clean and plant their seeds, and sell their products.
 I like to learn from them and see how they survive difficult situations.”

-This was originally published in Nature Middle East.
+This was originally published by Nature Middle East.

 Photo copyright ICARDA.